apache/predictionio/examples/scala-local-friend-recommendation/README.md

 $UserId and $ItemId are the user and item you want to query.

+Data Preprocess
-To use random script:
+We have a random script for testing a subset of original data To use random script:
 ```
 $ python file_random.py [number of user] [number of item]
 ```
+To Download the datasets:
+The KDD cup page can be found <a href="https://www.kddcup2012.org/c/kddcup2012-track1">here</a>
+The dataset are <a href="https://www.kddcup2012.org/c/kddcup2012-track1/data"
 1. expected files:
   * data/user_profile.txt
   * data/item.txt